 Figure 8.
-Trend of serious injuries in crashes involving different transport modes in the EU27 (2010-2019).
-Source: CARE reliable
+Trend of serious injuries in crashes involving different transport modes in the EU27 (2011-2020).
+Source: CARE reliable - Germany accounts for 40% of all serious injuries - There is a break in the series for Ireland in 2014

 Imputation was used for missing values for specific combinations of years and countries.
 Countries that show an unreliable trend for a particular mode of transport are omitted for that mode of transport Countries that are not included in the Figure are France, the Netherlands, Italy and Estonia because the data for these countries is not